Skip to main content

 We can similarly apply this line of logic to solving problems with SML functions!
 Let's take a look at a common recursive problem. treeSum takes an int tree and returns the sum of all the integers in that tree.
 By the end of this, we'll be able to implement recursive functions with the following inductive logic:

 The base case for treeSum is that an Empty tree has a sum of 0.
 Let's define the inductive hypothesis to be that for some tree T, that treeSum is correct for its left subtree and right subtree.
-Define my inductive step to be for a tree T = Node(L,x,R).
+Define my inductive step to be for a tree T = Node(L,x,R), where L and R are some arbitrary trees, and x is some arbitrary number.
 By the definition of trees, I know that all integers in T are represented by the integers in L, R, and the integer x.
 If I sum all of these, I will get treeSum(T).
 By assuming the IH, I can say that treeSum L and treeSum R are correct.
 Therefore, by math, I will say that treeSum T = (treeSum L) + (treeSum R) + x is correct by the above reasoning.
 As such, I've shown my IS to be correct, and thus the theorem that treeSum T is correct for all T : int tree.

 An Exploration of Tree Sums